TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 ```

 The code above will result with the following SQL query.
-Not that all the filter are included in a single database request.
+Note that all the filter are included in a single database request.

 ```SQL
 SELECT